 Watch Shahzadi on TV

 Shahzadi stars in ReverseD: the first TV docu-series, tackling diabetes.
-You can tune in every Tuesdays at 7pm ET on Discovery Life.
+First seen on Discovery Life Channel and now airing on Cox Communications.
 Follow Shahzadi, as she supports 5 guests living with diabetes.

 Insulin resistance: Metabolic mayhem!